Mastering Two-Digit Addition with Regrouping: A full breakdown

 2. Add the Ones Column: Start by adding the digits in the ones column (the rightmost column).

 4. Regrouping (Carrying): If the sum of the ones column is 10 or greater, you'll need to regroup.
 This involves separating the sum into tens and ones.
-For example, if the sum is 12, you would write '2' in the ones column below the line and 'carry-over' the '1' (representing 1 ten) to the tens column.
+As an example, if the sum is 12, you would write '2' in the ones column below the line and 'carry-over' the '1' (representing 1 ten) to the tens column.
 Place the '1' above the tens column as a small number.

 5. Add the Tens Column: Add the digits in the tens column, including the carried-over digit (if any).